M42 - The Great Orion Nebula - Astrophotography

 Wide-field Astrophotography of the Orion Nebula in narrowband

 In January of 2021, we made a video where we photographed the Orion Nebula with the small Radian Raptor 61 telescope, from our backyard.
-We used a one shot color APS-C camera for that shot along with the Triad Ultra filter.
+We used a one-shot color APS-C camera for that shot along with the Triad Ultra filter.
 The image turned out great for just 9.75 hours of exposure (you can see it if you scroll back up!).

 In the comments, you guys told us you would love seeing the same type of image but this time taken with a monochrome camera.
 Your request has been answered!

-On the next clear night, we set up our equipment again but this time took off the Triad Ultra filter and the cropped sensor camera, and instead attached our monochrome camera with filter wheel.
+On the next clear night, we set up our equipment again but this time took off the Triad Ultra filter and the cropped sensor camera, and instead attached our monochrome camera with the filter wheel.

 We spent once again two half-nights imaging this part of the sky, in the hopes to get exactly the same amount of data we got on our last attempt for a great comparison.
 We ended up getting about 8 hours and 15 minutes in total (VS 9 hours and 45 minutes on the APS-C version), and even with lower integration time, the image looks very good!
 Make sure to watch the full video HERE!